HazardyKnusperkeks/constexprStd/README.md

 #### Additions
 - It is possible to (un-)equal compare different types of variant.
 They only compare as equal, iff both hold the same type and the equal comparison of this type returns true.
+- It is possible to assign the content of diffrent types of variant.
+But only if the currently hold alternative of the right hand side is also an alternative of the left hand side, or the right hand side is valueless.
+In any other case a `constexprStd::BadVariantAssignment` exception is thrown.

 ## Implementation
 ### [Algorihms library](http://en.cppreference.com/w/cpp/algorithm)